-Funnily enough, the size of a male kangaroo’s arms is believed to be one factor that helps lure the female roos.
+Funnily enough, the size of a male kangaroo’s arms is believed to play a part in luring the female roos.

-There have been many tongue-in-cheek articles written about how ‘buff’ kangaroos can look, especially the red kangaroo, Australia’s largest marsupial.
+Many tongue-in-cheek articles have been written about how ‘buff’ kangaroos can look, especially the red kangaroo.

-And it’s true, many do look like they’ve been bench-pressing at the gym.
+And it’s true, many do look like they’ve been hitting the gym.

 All jokes aside, the kangaroo is a beloved and iconic Australian animal and after creating my very first metal kangaroo sculpture, it just wasn’t possible to stop at one.

 Therefore, my Australian art collection now includes several kangaroo sculptures, including the Eating Roo, Curious Roo and Roadkill Roo.

 As a result, these sculptures have become my most popular works.

 They have been displayed at many art exhibitions, winning first prize in the ‘Estate’ category at this year’s Melbourne International Flower & Garden Show.